hapax/hapax.github.io/assets/simple-physics.md

 $$

 where $k_B$ is the Boltzmann constant.
-This is called the *equipartition theorem*.
+This is a simple version of a deep result called the *equipartition theorem*.
 It tells us what temperature really is: energy per particle!

 (a) Show that if the particles have mass $m$, the average speed is